xiaochuany/blog/docs/posts/2026-02-03-design-irb.md

 We are in an era where LLMs write most of the code.
 In this instance, I mostly outlined the API design; reported bugs; insisted on being minimalist.
 I don't know how fast are we heading into an era where humans are not necessary (/ourperforms us) for design/taste.

-Personally, I don't feel comfortable generating the whole library/too many lines of code in one go becaues the assumptions made by LLM along the way can be not perfectly aligned with the intent of the developer.
+Personally, I don't feel comfortable generating the whole library/too many lines of code in one go becaues the assumptions made by LLM along the way can be misaligned with the intent of the developer.
 Also since I still read all the code LLM generates, I prefer let AI generate a small chunk of code at a time to keep my sanity.
 It's better for detecing early diversion from my intent/design choice which are not provided in the initial prompt.

 ## A few details